gknowles/dimcli/README.md

 hosting services is wonderful.
 But they have also been the biggest ongoing annoyance, pain, and frustration.
 All stemming from the desire to test under a wide range of compilers and not just the newest ones.
-It's gone from Travis CI to AppVeyor to GitHub Workflow to Circle CI, where the changes are all because of a lack of support, performance, or dropping support.
+It's gone from Travis CI to AppVeyor to GitHub Workflow to Circle CI to a mix, where the changes are all because of a lack of support, performance, or dropping support.
 Perhaps it's different with the paid tiers, but they don't make sense for a small volunteer project.

 ### Other interesting C++ command line parsers: